 All substances that are known hazards to human health must be used and stored according to manufacturer's directions.
 Safety first!
+Be prepared to provide Material Safety Data Sheets to inspectors.

 Youth activity staff are responsible for identifying any substance used during the residential youth activity by staff or youth participants that falls under the definition of a hazardous substance in s.
 289.01(11).